When to visit the vet?

 Outlook on current research

 Research into hydronephrosis also includes the development of new therapeutic approaches.
-In addition to surgical interventions, which are often necessary to eliminate the cause of the obstruction, research is being conducted into drug treatments that could help reduce inflammation and pressure in the kidneys.
+In addition to surgical interventions, which are often necessary to remove the cause of the obstruction, research is being conducted into drug treatments that could help reduce inflammation and pressure in the kidneys.
 Some studies are investigating the use of anti-inflammatory drugs or diuretics to relieve symptoms and slow the progression of the disease.

 Finally, the role of nutrition in the prevention and treatment of hydronephrosis is being investigated.
-Researchers are analyzing whether special diets or supplements can reduce the risk of developing hydronephrosis or positively influence the course of the disease.
+Researchers are analyzing whether special diets or nutritional supplements can reduce the risk of developing hydronephrosis or positively influence the course of the disease.
 These studies could lead to dietary recommendations that support kidney health and reduce the risk of complications.